-No active nests or birds displaying nesting behavior were observed during the field survey, which was conducted during breeding season.
-Although subjected to routine disturbance, the ornamental vegetation found on-site has the potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that could occur in the area that area adapted to urban environments.
-Additionally, the disturbed portions of the site have to potential to support ground-nesting birds such as killdeer.
-No raptors are expected to nest on-site due to lack of suitable nesting opportunities.
+No active nests or birds displaying nesting behavior were observed during the field survey, which was conducted outside of the breeding season.
+Although subjected to routine disturbance, the plant communities and land cover types supported on-site, including ornamental vegetation and structures in the eastern portion, have the potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that could occur in the area that area adapted to urban environments.
+Additionally, the eucalyptus trees which occur offsite adjacent to the northwest boundary have historically supported red-tailed hawk nests.

-Nesting birds are protected pursuant to the Migratory Bird Treaty Act (MBTA) and California Fish and Game Code (Sections 3503, 3503.5, 3511, and 3513 prohibit the take, possession, or destruction of birds, their nests or eggs).
-If construction occurs between February 1st and August 31st, a pre-construction clearance survey for nesting birds should be conducted within three (3) days of the start of any vegetation removal or ground disturbing activities to ensure that no nesting birds will be disturbed during construction.
+Nesting birds are protected pursuant to the federal Migratory Bird Treaty Act (MBTA) and California Fish and Game Code (Sections 3503, 3503.5, 3511, and 3513 prohibit the take, possession, or destruction of birds, their nests or eggs).
+If construction occurs between February 1st and August 31st, a pre-construction clearance survey for nesting birds should be conducted prior to the start of any vegetation removal or ground disturbing activities to ensure that no nesting birds will be disturbed during construction.